hannakim91/logic-problems/skilled-clinic-react.md

     - without key: need to kill/recreate child elem when you want to shuffle things around
 #### MVC - model, view, control
 - design principle problem
+  - array, object, set - main data structures, in order of importance
+  - map, reduce, filter, sort (what they do)
 - make sure model (data) and view (table) are not tightly coupled -> should be independent of each other
   - e.g. additional header element 'foo'  but hardcoded `map` for header and data
   - change in data would break view
 - controller should manipulate model
+  - business logic (sort, delete)
 - like how DOM and data model are kept separate in vanilla JS app
   - INSTEAD: dynamic map
   data.map((rowData) => {